nocomplexity/securitybydesign/intro.md

 It is not an introduction to basic cyber security.
 If you are unfamiliar with fundamental cyber security concepts, you should first consult an introductory resource.
 Likewise, if you are seeking in-depth, specialised knowledge in areas such as cryptography, networking, or application security, please refer to the appendix for a selection of recommended open resources.

 This book focuses exclusively on the critical principles and practices you need to understand and apply in order to master Security by Design.

+## Copyright and License

+(c) 2021-2026 BM-Support.org - [Maikel](https://nocomplexity.com/simplify-security/) & Asim and all contributors

+This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+Third-party product names may be the trademarks of their respective owners.

+See http://creativecommons.org/licenses/by-sa/4.0/ for the full license text.